 - The fastest chargers – normally found at supermarkets and petrol stations – are the most expensive

 - The cost of charging at home depends on the type of car, power of the charger and your energy tariff

-- Office for Zero Emission Vehicles (OZEV) are offering up to £350 for home EV charging points
+- Office for Zero Emission Vehicles (OZEV) are offering grants to help with the cost of installing home EV charging points

 As well as helping you do your bit for the environment, studies have found that going electric when choosing your next car can reduce your running costs.
 Electric cars can also be more convenient than traditional vehicles.
 If you invest in a home charging point, you can simply plug in your vehicle and let it charge while you’re home.

 In this article, we’ll compare the costs of charging your electric vehicle:

 EV charging - charger installation

 Installing your home charger is another cost to consider and should be worked into your budget if you’re calculating the costs of an electric car.